Additional Installation Information

 Enter option [1 - 3] q to Quit

 Enter 2 to check for VM resources.
-The output will be similar to the following:
+The output will resemble this example:

 ***** Virtual Machine host detected…